Organize ‘Em – Tried and True Methods to Organize Your Coupons!

 Baseball Card Sleeves: You’ll clip up all or some of your insert coupons and slip them into baseball card sleeves.
 You can find 25 pages on Amazon for about $9.
 You can also find them sometimes at Dollar stores or at Walmart.
 I highly recommend Currency Sleeves (they are longer pocketed pages for collectible currency, 3 to a page) for your printable coupons.
 This keeps you from having to fold or bend up those printed coupons.
 They fit PERFECTLY in these sleeves.
 You can try Amazon for these or a collectible coin or hobby shop near you may also sell them.

 Optional: A paper cutter lets you cut multiple of the same coupon insert page at the same time!

 Pros: Makes shopping easy, all your coupons are laid out and displayed in front of you.
 Easily see what you have by category, by insert, etc.

 Cons: Time consuming to maintain with having to cut up new coupons weekly, sort and file them in pages.
 Then removing the expired ones is time consuming as well.

 This method requires very little fuss or upkeep.
-Simply get an accordian folder like this one .
+Simply get an accordian folder.
 Each week pop your whole uncut coupon inserts in a tab, label the tab with the date, and that’s it!

 For printable coupons, one idea is to take a file folder, label it “PRINTABLES” and tuck that in one of the tabs.